zharovdv/InteractiveHTMLBOM4Altium2/README.md

 2. JS - js file for my own needs
 3. JSON - json file in custom format for my own needs
 4. JSON Generic - json file complies to the [schema](https://github.com/openscopeproject/InteractiveHtmlBom/tree/master/InteractiveHtmlBom/ecad/schema), that is needed to generate the [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom).
 See project wiki for [installation](https://github.com/openscopeproject/InteractiveHtmlBom/wiki/Installation) and [usage](https://github.com/openscopeproject/InteractiveHtmlBom/wiki/Usage) instructions.

+## License and credits

+Plugin code is licensed under MIT license, see `LICENSE` for more info.